nescalante/bonanza/Readme.md

-change  | Every time the user picks an option select  | Every time the user selects an option, usually navigating the list with the arrow keys cancel  | Every time the user cancels the operation, usually touching the <kbd>esc</kbd> key close   | When the user or an event closes the list search  | When starting to do a search success | When the search returns data
+change  | Every time the user picks an option select  | Every time the user selects an option, usually navigating the list with the arrow keys cancel  | Every time the user cancels the operation, usually touching the <kbd>esc</kbd> key open    | When something opens the items list close   | When the user or an event closes the list search  | When starting to do a search success | When the search returns data